ices-tools-dev/echoSMs/docs/usage.md

 ## Model overview

-Currently, the following models are available in echoSMs:
+The following models are available in echoSMs:

 |Model type|Python class name|Description|
 |----------|----------|-----------|